This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 Five things worth knowing about the Sporen (platforms/tracks):

-(1) The sporen (tracks /platforms) at Amsterdam Centraal are exceptionally long and are divided into two separate and distinct sections 'a' and 'b''.
+(1) Most of the sporen (tracks /platforms) at Amsterdam Centraal are exceptionally long and are divided into two separate and distinct sections 'a' and 'b''.

 These 'a' and 'b' sections are at either end of a spoor (platform/track) - 'a' to the west and 'b' to the east.

-Therefore trains rarely use the middle section of a spoor (platform/track).
+Therefore trains rarely use the middle section of a spoor (platform/track) - the Eurostar trains to London and Paris are the exception.

 If you’re new to using the station, this can be confusing; so aim to be at Amsterdam Centraal a minimum of 10 minutes before your train departs.